EqualPasta/blog/_posts/2017/2017-06-15-steam-controller-with-unity.markdown

 *The trick is to add Unity as a non-Steam game to your Steam library.*
 <br/>
 <br/>
-## Use Steam controller in Unity Editor recipe
+## Use Steam Controller in Unity Editor Recipe
 ### 1. Add Unity to your Steam library
 * Open Steam
 * Find Games in the Menu bar.